 View this short e-learning module to learn more about deciding between a deferred or early reduced retirement.

 Suppose you were born in July, August, or September, expect to terminate employment in June, and you want to take an early reduced rather than a deferred retirement.
 Suppose that as of your birthdate you'll meet all the requirements for an early reduced pension, but as of your termination date you won't be old enough.
-To prevent an unfair penalty for those who stop working when school ends in June but whose birthday falls in a summer month, a special provision applies.
+To prevent a penalty for those who stop working when school ends in June but whose birthday falls in a summer month, a special provision applies.

 If you are applying for a full retirement (other than the MIP 60 with 5) or an early reduced retirement, and your 46th, 55th or 60th birthday falls in July, August, or September, we will consider you an active (not deferred) member if you meet both of the following conditions: